SebastianTirsen/MS-3-seriesdb/README.md

 JavaScript code passed through the [JSHint Validator](https://jshint.com/).

-Python Code passed through [PEP8 Validator](http://pep8online.com/) Reduced to one fault i did not understand on line 40: "continuation line with same indent as next logical line".
+Python Code passed through [PEP8 Validator](http://pep8online.com/) Mostly indentation errors, I reduced to one fault I did not understand on line 40: "continuation line with same indent as next logical line".

 #### **Access Requirements**
+For testing the site, just register a new user and then login.

-Tester must have access to MongoDB in order to manually verify the insertion of records to users and events collections.
+In order to manually verify the insertion of records to the collections, the tester must have access to MongoDB.

 #### **Regression Testing**
 All features previous tested during development in a local environment must be regression